owensgl/index_investigator/README.md

 Options:
 * info=FILENAME; The name of your info file.
-* max_sites=INTEGER; The number of sites to process before stopping.
+* max_sites=INTEGER (500000); The number of sites to process before stopping.
 More is better, but around 500,000 you're maxing out.
-* min_dp=INTEGER; The minimum read depth to consider an unbalanced heterozygote.
+* min_dp=INTEGER (5); The minimum read depth to consider an unbalanced heterozygote.

 ```
 zcat < example_data.vcf.gz | perl ./vcf2indexinvestigator.pl --info example_infofile.txt --max_sites 1000 --min_dp 10 > out.txt